4.86 from 7 votes

 Reheat – Add a serving of pasta into a microwave safe dish.
 Add 1 tbsp of just boiled water into the dish then cook in the microwave for 1 minute.
 Stir to loosen the sauce, then cook for another minute in the microwave.

-As this creme fraiche pasta only takes 15 minutes to make, I prefer to enjoy it when served immediately.
-If you want to meal prep it – you can however follow the instructions above.
+As this pasta recipe only takes 15 minutes to make, I prefer to enjoy it when served immediately.
+If you want to meal prep it – you can follow the instructions above, as with most of my recipes with creme fraiche.

 Can you eat creme fraiche if it separates?